AI Ethics · OrevateAI

 Bias can creep into AI systems from various sources, often unintentionally.
 The most common culprits include:

 • Data Bias: This is perhaps the biggest offender.
 If the data used to train an AI model reflects historical or societal biases, the AI will learn and replicate them.
-Think of facial recognition systems trained predominantly on images of lighter-skinned individuals, leading to poorer performance on darker skin tones.
+For example, facial recognition systems trained predominantly on images of lighter-skinned individuals often exhibit poorer performance on darker skin tones.
+As of April 2026, this remains a significant challenge, with ongoing efforts to curate more representative datasets.

 • Algorithmic Bias: Sometimes, the algorithms themselves can introduce bias, even with clean data.
 This can happen through the way features are selected, weighted, or how the model optimizes for specific outcomes that inadvertently disadvantage a group.

 • Human Bias: The people building and deploying AI systems bring their own conscious or unconscious biases.
-This can influence everything from problem formulation to feature engineering and interpretation of results.
+This can influence everything from problem formulation and feature engineering to the interpretation of results.
+The AI Journal recently reported on how better data annotation practices, guided by human expertise, can significantly improve AI model fairness and bias, highlighting the role of human judgment in the annotation process.

 It’s a complex interplay, and often, multiple sources contribute to the problem simultaneously.
 Understanding these origins is the first step toward prevention.